dgbowl/dgpost/docs/source/features.rst

 `scipy <https://docs.scipy.org/doc/>`_ library, where arrays containing :class:`floats` are expected - this has to be handled explicitly by the developer.

+Uncertainty management, including stripping or setting uncertainties to user-provided values, can be done on a per-column or per-namespace basis using the :func:`~dgpost.transform.table.set_uncertainty` function from the :mod:`dgpost.transform.table` module.
+Both absolute and relative errors can be supplied.
+The parser is fully unit-aware.

 When saving tables created in dgpost, the units are appended to the column names (``csv/xlsx``) or stored in the table (``pkl/json``).
 When exporting a :class:`pd.MultiIndexed` table to ``csv/xlsx``, units will be appended to the top-level index.

-The uncertainties may be optionally dropped from the exported table; see :mod:`dgpost.utils.save`.
+The uncertainties may be optionally dropped completely from the exported table; see the :mod:`dgpost.utils.save` module.
 This is especially handy for post-processing of tables in spreadsheets.

 Provenance
 ``````````